SISBID/Supervised-Learning/readme.md

 ## Pre-Recorded Lectures

-**For 2020**, we have pre-recorded a few lectures.
+We have pre-recorded some of the lectures.
 Links to these *pre-recorded lectures* are given below (the password for accessing these files will be sent to participants separately):

 - SISBID Pre-Recorded Video 1: [Introduction](https://washington.zoom.us/rec/share/2fduFoPc-0dIb43G7x_CarItRIP_X6a803UX-_IFxU9OBx3RGrp2LsOCtsbn2oYO?startTime=1594352701000)